Home » Geography » Mid Oceanic Ridges

 Mid-Indian Ridge

-Carlsberg Ridge is a Mid-Indian Ridge located between the Gulf of Aden and Rodrigues Island.
-Because the ridge is linked to a belt of earthquake epicentres, it is seismically active.
+The Carlsberg Ridge is a section of the Mid-Indian Ridge located between the Gulf of Aden and Rodrigues Island.
+This ridge is seismically active because it is linked to a zone of earthquake epicenters.

 Read More: Ocean Currents